North Allegheny teacher placed on leave; accused of dragging 6-year-old girl with Down syndrome

 Nicole Glancy told the Tribune-Review on Tuesday that the incident involved her 6-year-old daughter, who is nonverbal and works with speech, occupational and physical therapists.

-Glancy said the incident occurred on April 26 but she wasn't told about it four four days.
+Glancy said the incident occurred on April 26 but she wasn't told about it for four days.

-She said school officials shared a roughly 4-second video clip from security cameras that shows her daughter being lead by a male teacher toward an adoptive bicycle.
+She said school officials shared a roughly 4-second video clip from security cameras that shows her daughter being lead by a male teacher toward an adaptive bicycle.

 "He was holding her hand as they walked and she sat down because she very much did not want to ride the scooter that day," she said.
 "He then forcefully grabbed her by the arms and dragged her toward the scooter."